weeeBox/mobile-system-design/README.md

 - [Evolving API Pagination at Slack](https://slack.engineering/evolving-api-pagination-at-slack/)
 - [Everything You Need to Know About API Pagination](https://nordicapis.com/everything-you-need-to-know-about-api-pagination/)

 Mention HTTP authentication (Authorization header, 401 Unauthorized) and Rate-Limiting (429 Too Many Requests).
 Keep it brief and simple.
+Also, discuss potential API versioning strategies if the pagination scheme needs to be updated in the future.

 ### Providing the "Signal"
 The interviewer assesses: